Nourish - The Benefits of Vegetable Fermentation in a Nutshell [Plus Emily’s Sauerkraut recipe!]

 That’s why I believe that nurturing our guts is the number one thing we can do to boost our overall health and immunity.

-Refined sugar is the worst offender because it feeds the negative gut bacteria and depletes the positive bacteria that support a healthy microbiome.
+Dietary wise, refined sugar is one of the worst offenders because it feeds the negative gut bacteria and depletes the positive bacteria that support a healthy microbiome.

-My advice – bring in the good bacteria with fermented foods like sauerkraut, fermented veggies, kefir, miso, kimchi and tempeh.
+My advice – bring in the good bacteria with fermented foods like:

 All of these fermented foods are full of good bacteria to help combat poor digestion, bad skin, irritable moods, inflammation and low immunity.